- Habitat (WASH)

 Tim is a cultural anthropologist.
 His research investigates how funding organizations shape research practice and examines aspirations to democratize the sciences.
 He is currently writing a book based on 2 years of ethnographic fieldwork at an agroforestry research institute in southwest China.

-You will be matched with a community-based nonprofit or NGO in one of seven countries: Argentina, Bolivia, Costa Rica, Ghana, Guatemala, Uganda, or Vietnam.
+You will be matched with a community-based nonprofit or NGO in one of nine countries: Argentina, Bolivia, Costa Rica, Ecuador, Ghana, Guatemala, Peru, Uganda, or Vietnam.
 As an intern, you will support your organization with various projects, using your academic background and skills to support your organization and the community's needs.

 The unpaid internship will include 15 hours per week.
 Some internships will include teams of 2-5 Northwestern students, while others will entail individual work.
 Within this time commitment are opportunities for supplemental learning such as cultural context or language classes.